 The BSA continues to update requirements and training to provide the best program for all Scouts.
 Roundtable is the perfect opportunity to keep abreast of these changes and make sure your pack or troop is moving in the right direction.

 Participants: Those who have solutions and positive ideas to help with planning and facilitating the many events and happenings within Spanish Trails.
 Any Scouter or parent in the District is welcome to join in and assist the committee in helping units.
 There are lots of meetings of smaller groups during the month.
 On the fourth Tuesday of each month the full committee gets together to coordinate events and work to provide assistance to units.
 The meeting is structured so that the first part is information and participation for Chartered Organization Representatives and then a work session for the committee.

 What is a District Committee?

 The district committee is a group of Scout leaders who join together to support the 120 units in the district.
 The committee is made up of functional district committees that help units in Membership, Fund Raising, Training, Advancement, Camping, and Program Events.
 The District Commissioner and the Order of the Arrow Chapter Adviser are also on the committee as are the Representatives of all 52 district Chartered Organizations.
 The committee coordinates events such as the Pinewood Derby, Leader Training, Camporees, Day Camps and Eagle Scout Boards of Review.

-- Architecture Merit Badge
+- Spring Merit Badge Day

 - Are you interested or wanting to do a Florida Sea Base Scuba Live-A-Board Adventure?